-This Practice Note considers the methods of bringing a private sector residential tenancy to an end in Scotland both before and after 1 December 2017.
+This Practice Note considers the methods of bringing a private sector residential tenancy to an end in Scotland both in respect of those entered into before and after 1 December 2017.
 Different methods apply in relation to social housing which are not covered within the scope of this Practice Note.

 This Practice Note considers the law of irritancy in the context of commercial leases in Scotland.
 In particular, it considers the differences between legal and conventional irritancies, irritancy procedure, defences and the effect of irritancy on sub-leases and charge-holders.

 This Practice Note considers break notices in the context of commercial leases in Scotland and in particular mandatory requirements, errors in expression, the identities of parties, service and the withdrawal of break notices.
 The Note does not cover break notices in agricultural leases.